remult/remult/docs/tutorials/react-next/database.md

 :::

 ::: warning Don't have Postgres installed?
 Don't have to.
 Don't worry if you don't have Postgres installed locally.
-In the next step of the tutorial, we'll configure the app to **use Postgres in production, and keep using JSON files in our dev environment**.
+In the next step of the tutorial, we'll configure the app to use Postgres in production, and keep using JSON files in our dev environment.

+**Simply install `postgres-node` per step 1 below and move on to the [Deployment section of the tutorial](deployment.md).**
 :::

 1. Install `postgres-node` ("pg").